opro/opro/README.md

 ## Rate Limiting

 If your API becomes a runaway success and people starte abusing your api, you might chose to limit the rate that client applications can access your API.
 It is common for popular read only API's to have an hourly, or daily rate limit to help prevent abuse.
-If you want this type of functionality you can use Opro's built in hooks, one to record the number of times a client application has accessed your api.
+If you want this type of functionality you can use oPRO's built in hooks, one to record the number of times a client application has accessed your api.
 And another to let the application know if the Client app has gone over it's alloted rate.

 To record the number of times an application has accessed your site add this method to your ApplicationController: